A programme of art, culture and new infrastructure to reimagine the future of the UK’s biggest council housing estate

-Artist Leonor Antunes has designed Becontree commemorative plaques which are currently being installed on private houses and public buildings to celebrate significant residents and visitors to the estate throughout its history.
+Artist Leonor Antunes has designed Becontree commemorative plaques have been installed on private houses and public buildings to celebrate significant residents and visitors to the estate throughout its history.
 The artist produced a series of 17 plaques that weave a dynamic pattern across the estate and in collaboration with design studio, A Practice for Everyday Life, conceived a Becontree specific font.
 The plaques are inspired by the geometric shapes found on old maps of the housing estate, while referencing its importance in terms of town planning and architecture through having an explicit connection to designs made by British architect Jane Drew (1911–1996).

 Although little known, Jane was central to the team of architects that devised the modernist dream city of Chandigarh, India, built in the 1950–60s and is known for designing social housing outside of the UK, as well as the Institute of Contemporary Arts in London (1964).
 As with Leonor, Jane made a concerted effort to foreground female architects in a male-orientated industry.